ntran16/wftools/README.md

 - `wfconvert` process patient monitoring archive files, and convert the output to binary format for furtner processing.
 - `wfdisplay` display waveform for quick inspection (coming soon)
-- `wfprocess` manipulate the waveform file (like select specific channels and combining multiple files, etc.) (coming soon)
+- `wfprocess` manipulate waveform files (example: select specific channels and combining multiple files, etc.) (coming soon)

 It takes configuration in YAML format.
 Please check the YAML file in the repository for example.